gregfoletta/Introduction-to-Statistical-Learning/Chapter_3/applied.md

 *Can the null hypotheses `beta_1 = 0` and `beta_2 = 0` be rejected?*

+Let's take the general view that a p-value of 0.05 is statistically significant.
+With this in mind, we can reject the null hypothesis for `x1`, but not for `x2`.

 ### d) and e)
 *Now fit a least squares regression to predict y using only x1, with only x2.
 Can we reject the null hypothesis for either of these?*